rabbah/nimbella-cli/doc/README.md

 ##### parameters

-A nested map providing parameters to place on every package in the project.
-This option generalizes the feature by which parameters on packages are distributed to the contained actions.
-Placing parameters at the top level causes them to be indirectly inherited by every action in the project.
+A nested map providing parameters to place on every "real" package in the project (those capable of accepting parameters).
+The parameters are then distributed by the backend to all the actions that are contained in those packages.

+**Note:** The "default" package is not a package in the backend but simply contains the actions that are not in any package.
+It is not legal to specify `parameters` for it and thus `parameters` at top level do not distribute to it.

 ##### environment

-A nested map providing parameters to place on every package in the project such that the parameters go into the environment of actions of the package.
-This option generalizes the feature by which environment on packages are distributed to the contained actions.
-Placing environment at the top level causes them to be indirectly inherited by every action in the project.
+A nested map providing parameters to place on every "real" package in the project such that the parameters go into the environment of actions of the packages.

+**Note:** See note under `parameters`.

 ### Project configuration for web content